Hal Cormier

 Hal Cormier is a Canadian politician from the Progressive Conservative Party of Newfoundland and Labrador.
 In the 2025 Newfoundland and Labrador general election he was elected to the Newfoundland and Labrador House of Assembly in St. George's-Humber.

+On September 17, 2026, Cormier voted to approve the Churchill Falls Definitive Cooperation and Implementation Agreement (DCIA) in the House of Assembly along with the PC caucus.

 Cormier was a member of the Town of Pasadena Council.